daniel-gheorghita/beelife_vetcase/README.md

 In the browser, navigate to the address 127.0.0.1:8888.

-The src folder contains 2 notebooks:
+The src folder contains a single notebook:
-- direct_marketing_optimization_dev.ipynb - the development Notebook for the task;
+- vetcases_standardization.ipynb - the development Notebook for the task;

-- direct_marketing_optimization.ipynb - the final Notebook (clean).
+The Notebook contains a description at the top and simply running it at once or cell-by-cell will display the results.

 #### Notes